groupvine/gv-doc/about/golocal.md

 <span id="about-golocal"> </span>
-# GoLocal&trade and GoLocal Sponsorships
+# GoLocal&trade; and GoLocal&trade; Sponsorships

-GroupVine's GoLocal program allows schools to add compelling, premium deals to their sponsorship offerings for local businesses and organizations, and allows local businesses and organizations to be easily and effectively promoted to local schools who use the GroupVine service.
+GroupVine's GoLocal&trade; program allows schools to add compelling, premium-level deals to their sponsorship offerings for local businesses and organizations, and also allows local businesses and organizations to be easily and effectively promoted to local schools who use the GroupVine email service.

+If you are involved in offering sponsorships for your school, and would like to add GroupVine GoLocal ad placement as a new sponsorship offering, or as an additional feature to a premium sponsorship level, see the
+<a href="#golocal-for-sponsorships">GoLocal for Premium School Sponsorships<a>
+section below.

 If you are a business or other organization wishing to promote to schools in your area who use the GroupVine community email service,
 <a href="#golocal-for-biz">read on into the next section.</a>

-If you are involved in offering sponsorships for your school, and would like to add GroupVine GoLocal ad placement as a new sponsorship offering, or as an additional feature to a premium sponsorship level, see the
-<a href="#golocal-for-sponsorships">GoLocal-Sponsorships: GoLocal for Premium School Sponsorships<a>
-section below.

 <span id="golocal-for-biz"> </span>
-## GoLocal-Business: For Promoting Your Business or Organization to Local Schools
+## GoLocal for Promoting Your Business or Organization to Local Schools

 Promote your business or organization directly to, and be just a click away from, any local school community that uses the free